CGibbone98/DPR-QUIZ-ALGOS/README.md

  <li>What does sheevpalpatine.java do?
 You can copy the code from above and use a browser ide here... https://www.compilejava.net/</li>
   <li>Submit a binary search example by adding a file to this project after forking it.
 Be sure to explain how the example functions using comments or in this README.</li>

- <li>The program sheevpalpatine.java is a program emphasizing palindromes in Java.
+ The program sheevpalpatine.java is a program emphasizing palindromes in Java.
 A palindrome is a string that has the same value when reversed.
 A perfect example of a palindrome is the word dad because when reversed it has the same exact value and remains unchanged.
-The program analyzes the word "reliefpfpfeiller" to check if it's a palindrome.</li>
+The program analyzes the word "reliefpfpfeiller" to check if it's a palindrome.

   <li>Is a selection sort or a bubble sort faster?</li>
-  <li> A selection sort is generally considered faster than a bubble sort.</li>
+   A selection sort is generally considered faster than a bubble sort.
  </ol>